Frequently Asked Questions

 • Additionally, in many of these conflicts Muslims are the victims rather than the perpetrators of violence and conflict.

-• Some current examples include: Myanmar, where close to a million Rohingya Muslims have been persecuted and driven from their homes by the Burmese army and militants; in China, where over one million Uighur Muslims have been detained in concentration camps; in Kashmir where a brutal crack-down has resulted in the oppression of all its Muslim residents following decades of repression; and ongoing conflicts over land and rights in Palestine.
+• Some current examples include: in Myanmar, where close to a million Rohingya Muslims have been persecuted and driven from their homes by the Burmese army and militants; in China, where over one million Uighur Muslims have been detained in concentration camps; in Kashmir where a brutal crack-down has resulted in the oppression of all its Muslim residents following decades of repression; in India where both Muslims and Christians have been increasingly persecuted and targeted by extremist Hindus; and ongoing conflicts over land and human rights in Palestine.

-• This has also been the case in previous conflicts in Iraq, Chechnya, Afghanistan, and Bosnia, where others instigated conflict to the great detriment, loss of lives, destruction, and suffering of the Muslims living in those countries.
+• This has also been the case in previous conflicts in Iraq, Chechnya, Afghanistan, Bosnia, Kosovo, and other Muslim-majority countries where others instigated conflict to the great detriment, loss of lives, destruction, and suffering of the Muslims living in those countries.

 • They do!